Kids are flocking to Facebook’s ‘metaverse.’ Experts worry predators will follow.

 It’s impossible to know with certainty that an avatar is a child, but judging by their voices and actions, they’re hard to miss.
 For a company that is building what it hopes is the future of online interaction, the failure to enforce an age limit — one of its most basic rules — in Horizon Worlds would seem to be an ominous sign.

 The apparent 9-year-old I met in that crudely drawn palace, part of a Horizon Worlds minigame called “Magic Mania” involving wands and spells, didn’t hesitate to share their age or the fact that they were using a parent’s Facebook account.
 I didn’t ask more questions.
 I told them to be careful and left the virtual room.
-I couldn’t help wondering how the interaction might have gone if the strange adult in the game with them had been predator instead of a journalist.
+I couldn’t help wondering how the interaction might have gone if the strange adult in the game with them had been a predator instead of a journalist.

 For Meta, a lot is riding on Horizon Worlds.

-CEO Mark Zuckerberg and company built a social media empire over the past 18 years, but its flagship Facebook app has plateaued, and its reputation has been battered by ceaseless waves of scandal over its handling of user data, its moderation of the content users post and its influence on public opinion and debate.
+CEO Mark Zuckerberg and company built a social media empire over the past 18 years, but its flagship Facebook app has plateaued and its reputation has been battered by ceaseless waves of scandal over its handling of user data, its moderation of the content users post, and its influence on public opinion and debate.
 In October, under renewed pressure from regulators in multiple countries over leaks that showed it seeming to prioritize business dominance over ethics and users’ well-being, Zuckerberg announced the rebranding from Facebook to Meta.

 In the future, Zuckerberg said, people will meet up not on text-based social networks but in virtual physical spaces, where their avatars will move around, interact, play games, shop and hold business meetings.
-While Facebook was hardly the first company to embrace the so-called metaverse — which Zuckerberg described as an “embodied internet”— its dramatic pivot ignited a frenzy of interest in the concept as rival tech giants, start-ups and venture capitalists raced to capitalize.
+While Facebook was hardly the first company to embrace the metaverse — which Zuckerberg described as an “embodied internet”— its dramatic pivot ignited a frenzy of interest in the concept as rival tech giants, start-ups and venture capitalists raced to capitalize.

 Horizon Worlds, a beta version of which featured prominently in Zuckerberg’s announcement, launched Dec.
 9 in the United States and Canada on the company’s Oculus virtual-reality platform and represents its first major attempt to deliver on his vision.